qianghan/Kevin/ui/README.md

 - **Modern UI**: Clean, responsive interface built with Next.js and Tailwind CSS
 - **Authentication**: Sign in with Google, Facebook, or email/password
 - **User Roles**: Support for student and parent roles with appropriate permissions
-- **Chat Interface**: Real-time chat with streaming responses and thinking steps visualization
+- **Enhanced Chat Interface**: Real-time chat with streaming responses, modern gradient styling, and thinking steps visualization
+- **Context Summarization**: Intelligent conversation summarization for improved continuity and reduced token usage
 - **Session Management**: Create and manage multiple chat sessions
 - **Family Management**: Parents can manage students and other parent partners
 - **MongoDB Integration**: Persistent storage of users, chat sessions, and messages